syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Automation-Id.md

    // To apply sorting
    App.Tap("SyncfusionGrid R2C1");

-   // To click on LoadMoreView for loading more items App.Tap("SyncfusionGrid LOAD MORE ITEMS");
+   // To click LoadMoreView for loading more items App.Tap("SyncfusionGrid LOAD MORE ITEMS");
 }